Vladnet47/LCD-Koi-Fish/README.md

 ## Description
 An example of what can be done with my [LCD Animation Library][4] for Arduino.

-Using an Arduino Liquid Crystal Display (LCD) and a joystick, the player is able to swim around the screen like a coy fish.
+Using an Arduino Liquid Crystal Display (LCD) and a joystick, the player is able to swim around the screen like a Koi fish.

 **Some "features":**
 - You can variate speed with joystick position